Shuya Yamazaki

 Block N4.1, Singapore

-Shuya Yamazaki is a PhD student at MSE at NTU, working in the Materials by Design Lab led by Prof. Kedar Hippalgaonkar.
-He works at the intersection of Materials Science and AI, with a focus on generative design of inorganic materials (“materials-by-design”).
-In a broader perspective, his research contributes to the growing field of AI for Science.
+Shuya Yamazaki is a second-year PhD student at MSE at NTU, working in the Materials by Design Lab led by Prof. Kedar Hippalgaonkar.
+His research lies at the intersection of machine learning, materials science, and agentic systems, with the aim of accelerating the discovery of solid-state inorganic materials.
+More broadly, his work contributes to the growing field of AI for Science.

-Prior to his PhD, he conducted research at the NUS Institute for Functional Intelligent Materials (I-FIM) under Prof. Kostya S. Novoselov & Prof. Andrey Ustyuzhanin and at the Institute of Materials Research and Engineering (IMRE), A*STAR.
+Prior to his PhD, he conducted research at the NUS Institute for Functional Intelligent Materials (I-FIM) under Prof. Sir Kostya S. Novoselov & Prof. Andrey Ustyuzhanin as well as at the Institute of Materials Research and Engineering (IMRE), A*STAR.
 He graduated early with a B.Eng.
 (Hons) in Materials Engineering with a specialization in Materials and AI at NTU, where he was awarded the Best Thesis Award for his undergraduate research.

-Bridging research and real-world impact, he helps turn science into startups at Beyond Next Ventures.
-Outside of his work, he is a former All-Japan Karate Champion and Junior Olympic swimmer, and he maintains his passion through Muay Thai today.
+Outside of his work, he is a former All-Japan National Karate Champion and Junior Olympic swimmer, and he maintains his passion through Muay Thai today.

 selected publications